 Stash offers an opportunity to invest by theme with a focus in a specific industry, cause, or strategy, like green investing, tech investing, global entertainment, online media, and more.
 Stash supports a limited number of investments with 150+ stocks supported.

-You start investing with just $5, and accounts start at $1 per month up to a $5,000 balance (and 0.25% above $5,000).
+You start investing with just $5, and accounts start at $1 per month, plus any fees from the individual investments you choose.
 You get unlimited trades, a curated stock portfolio with fractional share support, and a personalized guidance coach features available any time you log in.

 For fractional share trades, you can buy both single stocks and ETFs from a growing list.

 Direct stock purchase plans (DSPPs) and dividend reinvestment plans (DRIPs) let you buy stock directly from the issuing company, sometimes with no purchase fees.
 Some of the most popular direct purchase plans include Exxon Mobil, Coca-Cola, Walmart, AT&T, Verizon, Ford, IBM, McDonald's, and Intel.

 A number of public companies allow you to buy stocks right from their stock servicing agent.
 Computershare is a top vendor to manage your direct stock purchase portfolio, and DirectInvesting.com is another great resource for DSPPs with a focus on DRIP plans.